 1. Analyse your vehicle fleet and the way your employees use it.

-There are a large number of criteria that need to be taken into account when choosing a set of charging stations.
+There are a large number of criteria that need to be taken into account when choosing a set of charging points.
 It depends on your company’s needs and constraints, the existing electrical installation, and the vehicles to be recharged.

 Knowing the size and make-up of your car fleet is an excellent place to start.